ibexa/documentation-developer/docs/content_management/content_api/creating_content.md

 [[= include_file('code_samples/api/public_php_api/src/Command/CreateImageCommand.php', 56, 69) =]]
 ```

-Value of the Image field type contains the path to the image file, as well as other basic information
-based on the input file.
+Value of the Image field type contains the path to the image file and other basic information based on the input file.

 ### Creating content with RichText